-A debt relief (debt forgiveness) granted to the benefit of a debtor resident or domiciled in Brazil would be treated as taxable income for the debtor that received the debt relief.
-Where the debtor is a Brazilian legal entity, the debt relief income would be subject to IRPJ and CSLL, and may also be subject to social contributions on gross revenues (PIS and COFINS).
-Some Brazilian States also charge the Gifts Tax (imposto de transmissão causa mortis e doação or ITCMD) on forgiven debt.
+A debt relief (debt forgiveness) granted to the benefit of a legal entity debtor resident or domiciled in Brazil would be treated as taxable income for the debtor that received the debt relief, and would be subject to IRPJ and CSLL, and maybe also social contributions on gross revenues (PIS and COFINS).
+For individuals resident in Brazil, debt relief would generally be non-taxable for income tax purposes.
+Some Brazilian States also charge the Gifts Tax (Imposto de Transmissão Causa Mortis e Doação - ITCMD) on forgiven debt.